EME 444: Global Energy Enterprise (Fall 2019)

 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
+You can read it sequentially by scrolling down the length of the document.
 It is essential that you read the entire document as well as material covered in the course Orientation.
 Together these serve as our course "contract."

 - A note about contacting me: The best way to reach me with or without an appointment is via email.
 Please use Canvas email (see below).
 I check my email frequently, and will respond to you within 1 business day.
 If you have a question regarding course content (unless you do not want others to see it) I request that you use the Questions about EME 444? discussion board.
 This may help other students who have the same or similar question.